Choyumii/ID-Assignment-1---Chong-Yue-Ming/README.md

 # ● there is a separate, well-defined commit for each individual feature/fit

+Did not got commits/gits until very late into the assignmen
-# ● there are no very large commits which make it harder to understand the development

-# process and could lead the assessor to suspect plagiarism
+# ● there are no very large commits which make it harder to understand the development process and could lead the assessor to suspect plagiarism##

+The first commit was 80% of the website.
+I do have older versions of the project that I zip occassionally, also have history in texting and recorded videos documenting my progress on the website.

 ##### The full application development process is documented: